 - Paints: 4%

-In general, this tax is no longer applied in China but it is included here for completeness.
+This tax is no longer applied in China but it is included here for completeness.

 Business Tax was applicable for many years for various areas of service income (including financial, construction, leisure and entertainment) as well as various property and land use rights transactions.
-Business Tax was applied on a scale ranging from 3% to 20%, on gross turnover.
+The China Business Tax was applied on a scale ranging from 3% to 20%, on gross turnover.

 Following major VAT reform up to 2017, the areas where business tax was applied have now mostly been incorporated into the VAT system.
 There is a chance however that in some areas, WFOEs may still come across references to Business Tax.